aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/textbox/isvalidlinktarget/_index.md

 ---
 title: TextBox.IsValidLinkTarget
 second_title: Aspose.Words for .NET API Reference
-description: Determines whether this TextBox can be linked to the target TextBox.
+description: Determines whether this TextBox can be linked to the target TextBox in C#
 type: docs
 weight: 130
 url: /net/aspose.words.drawing/textbox/isvalidlinktarget/